DRKF: Distilled Rotated Kernel Fusion for Efficient Rotation Invariant Descriptors in Local Feature Matching: Methods

 \paragraph{General loss for detection-and-description} We follow most existing detection-and-description approaches like D2-Net \cite{dusmanu2019d2} and ASLFeat \cite{luo2020aslfeat}, and adopt the loss function as Eq.\ref{eq:d2} to jointly optimize the detection and description objectives:

-where $\mathcal{C}$ is the ground-truth correspondence set, $s_c$ and $s'_c$ are corresponding scores, $\bm{f}_c$ and $\bm{f}'_c$ refer to corresponding descriptors, and $\mathcal{M}(\cdot, \cdot)$ is the ranking loss for representation learning, which can be defined as triplet \cite{2015FaceNet} or contrastive loss\cite{2006Dimensionality}.
+where $\mathcal{C}$ is the ground-truth correspondence set, $s_c$ and $s'_c$ are corresponding scores, $\bm{f}_c$ and $\bm{f}'_c$ refer to corresponding descriptors, and $\mathcal{M}(\cdot, \cdot)$ is the ranking loss for representation learning, which can be defined as triplet \cite{2015FaceNet} or contrastive loss \cite{2006Dimensionality}.

-\paragraph{Homography Augmentation} To simulate realistic viewpoint changes, we incorporate in-plane rotations in augmentations on the training data.
+\paragraph{Homography Augmentation} Similar to \cite{parihar2021rord}, we incorporate in-plane rotations in augmentations on the training data to simulate realistic viewpoint changes.
 Given an image pair, we augment either image of the pair using a random homography transformation consisting of 0$-2\pi$ rotations.
 This increases the data diversity and enables the model to be exposed to extreme rotations in the training stage.
-Besides the in-plane rotations, we also consider incorporating scaling, skewness and perspectivity transformations in the augmentations as done in \cite{detone2018superpoint}.
+Besides the in-plane rotations, we also incorporate scaling, skewness and perspectivity transformations in the augmentations as done in \cite{detone2018superpoint}.